team-cymru/network-security-templates/UTRS-Peering-Guide/README.md

 Additionally If you sign a ROA that permits a prefix to be advertised by another AS, we will honor your intention and allow that AS to request a block for addresses within the prefix you have authorized.

-**Does UTRS receive route announcements or just advertise them?**
+**Does UTRS receive route announcements or does it just advertise them?**

  Both, but UTRS does not originate route announcements on its own.
-All announcements are input from the community via BGP announcements to UTRS, which performs verification and relay in the form of a BGP announcement to all other participants.
+All announcements are input from the community via BGP announcements to UTRS, which performs verification and relays them in the form of a BGP announcement to all other participants.